 We visited New Zealand's first Virtual Reality (VR) Studio in Auckland to see what it was all about.
 What is VR?
 The use of computer technology to create a simulated environment, Instead of viewing a screen, users are immersed and able to interact with 3D worlds.

 The VR studio lets you step into fully immersive worlds from swimming, shoot outs, drawing, climbing, flying and more.
 There is something there to suit everyone, both the kids and the adults.
 The VR studio was started by Jermaine Leef, Holly White, Robert Le Grice and Shannon Leef to give New Zealanders of all ages the chance to try out high quality VR and be entertained.

-We have been to Rainbow's End lots of times as a family and it is always one of my chldren's favourite places to go.
+We have been to Rainbow's End lots of times as a family and it is always one of my children's favourite places to go.

-We started taking the kids from when they were 3 years old as there is a Kidz Kingdom is a fun area just for children aged 8 years old.
+We started taking the kids from when they were 3 years old as Kidz Kingdom is a fun area for children aged 8 years old and under.
 There is a kid sized roller coaster, space shuttles, car wash convoy ride, surf n swing, old fashioned carousel ride, magic helicopter bikes, jumping star and more.
 What I never realised until I went the first time was that the Spectator pass lets ride on the Kidz Kingdom rides with your children, so you don't need to pay for a adult superpass if you stick to this area.

 If we are there on the weekend or in the school holidays they are always keen to watch the shows and enter the dance competition on the main stage.

 It's such a favourite place that one of my daughters had her fifth birthday party at Rainbow's End too.
 The kids got a Kidz Kingdom birthday party room, and to ride on the rides for the day.
 They were happy for you to bring your own birthday cake in too, which was really good so we could keep the family tradition of Nana making their birthday cake each year.